troglobit/finit/README.md

 -------------------

 Finit handles `SIGUSR1` and `SIGUSR2` for reboot and halt, and listens to `/dev/initctl` so system reboot and halt commands also work.
-This latter functionality is implemented in the optional `initctl.so` plugin and can be accessed with the `telinit` command line tool, symlinked to `finit`).
+The latter is implemented in the optional `initctl.so` plugin and can be accessed with the `telinit` command line tool, symlinked to `finit`.

     ~ # telinit
     Usage: telinit [OPTIONS] [q | Q | 0-9]